Self-cleaning floor: Public restrooms

 Many public toilets, such as the Sanisette, have utilized self-cleaning floor mechanisms.

 Conceptual designs

 The Smart-Floor is a concept designed by Svetozar Belogrozdev of Swansea Metropolitan University.
-It is a self-cleaning floor design which is intended to prevent dust and dirt from settling.
+It is a self-cleaning floor design that is intended to prevent dust and dirt from settling.
 Regulated vacuums cycle through the floor constantly while intelligent pressure sensors detect if there is anything in the room and automatically regulate the vacuum going through the tiles.
-The Smart-Floor one of the six UK designs that won the top 100 designs in Electrolux Design Lab 2013.
+The Smart-Floor is one of the six UK designs that won the top 100 designs in Electrolux Design Lab 2013.

-Another approach to self-cleaning floors involves the use of central vacuum systems beneath micro perforated raised floor tiles to allow a small negative pressure to be pulled so that all dust and dirt are automatically collected.
+Another approach to self-cleaning floors involves the use of central vacuum systems beneath micro-perforated raised floor tiles.
+These systems create a small negative pressure to automatically collect all dust and dirt.